Ole Edvard Antonsen

 Ole Edvard Antonsen at the StatoilHydro free concert in Stavanger 2008.

 Ole Edvard Antonsen (born 25 April 1962) is a Norwegian trumpeter, musician and conductor.

+Life and career

 Antonsen was born in Vang Municipality (now part of Hamar Municipality).
 He is best known as a solo trumpeter, active in different genres of music; classical music, chamber music, baroque, jazz and pop.
 Since the mid-2000s, he has also been active as a conductor, foremost with Norwegian Air Force Band.